Alex94a/advanced-selenium-template/readme.md

 ## 🛠️ Technology Highlights

 This framework leverages:
-- **CheshireCat**: For anti-detection browser session management
-- **selenium-with-fingerprints**: A powerful library that enhances Selenium with browser fingerprinting and proxy support
+- **CheshireCat/selenium-with-fingerprints**: A powerful library that enhances Selenium with browser fingerprinting and proxy support

 ## 🚀 Getting Started